Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Main results and discussion

 whereas, on rescaling the radial density near the unit circle \cite{ZS2000,FyodSommRev03},

 Equation \eqref{rhoU} is identical, with the obvious correspondence

 to equation \eqref{limmeandenscaled} considered at the centre of the GUE spectrum.
 In the limit of large values of $y$,

 The rescaled radial density has an exponentially light tail if $0<T<1$, and it is heavy-tailed if $T=1$ which hints at markedly different behaviour of the extreme eigenvalues in the two cases.
-Reflecting on \eqref{rhoUlim}, one can convince themselves that this change occurs in an infinitesimal region \footnote{Such a scaling regime was earlier identified and analysed from a somewhat different angle in \cite{FI2019}.
-The precise relation of our analysis to one in \cite{FI2019} will be given in a separate paper \cite{FK2022b}.} near $T=1$ of width $N^{-1}$.
+Reflecting on \eqref{rhoUlim}, one can convince themselves that this change occurs in an infinitesimal region near $T=1$ of width $N^{-1}$.
+Such a scaling regime was earlier identified and analysed from a somewhat different angle in \cite{FI2019}.
+The precise relation of our analysis to one in \cite{FI2019} will be given in a separate paper \cite{FK2022b}.

 On setting $T=1-\frac{t}{N}$, $t>0$, one can investigate this transition region in much detail \cite{FK2022b}.
-For example, the smallest eigenvalue modulus of the sub unitary matrices $J_{CUE}$,
+For example, the smallest eigenvalue modulus of the subunitary matrices $J_{CUE}$,